Quran

-Muslims believe the Quran was orally revealed by God to the final Islamic prophet Muhammad through the angel Gabriel incrementally over a period of some 23 years, beginning on the Laylat al-Qadr, when Muhammad was 40, and concluding in 632, the year of his death.
+Muslims believe the Quran was orally revealed by God to the final Islamic prophet Muhammad through the angel Gabriel incrementally over a period of some 23 years, beginning on the Laylat al-Qadr when Muhammad was 40 and concluding in 11 AH/632 CE, the year of his death.
 Muslims regard the Quran as Muhammad's most important miracle, a proof of his prophethood, and the culmination of a series of divine messages starting with those revealed to the first Islamic prophet Adam, including the holy books of the Torah, Psalms, and Gospel in Islam.
 The Quran is believed by Muslims to be God's own divine speech providing a complete code of conduct across all facets of life.
 This has led Muslim theologians to fiercely debate whether the Quran was "created or uncreated".
 According to tradition, several of Muhammad's companions served as scribes, recording the revelations.
 Shortly after Muhammad's death, the Quran was compiled on the order of the first caliph Abu Bakr by the companions, who had written down or memorized parts of it.
 Caliph Uthman established a standard version, now known as the Uthmanic codex, which is generally considered the archetype of the Quran known today.
-There are, however, variant readings, with some differences in meaning.

-The Quran assumes the reader's familiarity with major narratives recounted in the Biblical and apocryphal texts.
-It summarizes some, dwells at length on others and, in some cases, presents alternative accounts and interpretations of events.
-The Quran describes itself as a book of guidance for humankind.
-It sometimes offers detailed accounts of specific historical events, and it often emphasizes the moral significance of an event over its narrative sequence.

-Supplementing the Quran with explanations for some cryptic Quranic narratives, and rulings that also provide the basis for Islamic law in most denominations of Islam, are hadiths—oral and written traditions believed to describe words and actions of Muhammad.
+There are, however, canonical variant readings (qirāʾāt), transmitted through oral tradition, with minor variations in wording and nuance that may lead to subtle differences in meaning, while preserving the core message of the Quran.
+It is the subject of a modern field of academic research known as Quranic studies.
+Some argue that manuscript evidence, textual variants (such as the Sanaa manuscript), and historical sources suggest a more gradual and complex process of compilation and canonization.

+The Quran describes itself as a guide for humanity.
+It alludes to significant narratives found in biblical and apocryphal texts.
+While it devotes considerable space to some of these narratives, it does not quote any paragraph from these sources directly, but summarizes and uses different versions of some in different sections.
+Islamic theorists tend to explain this situation as the Quran's focus on the moral lessons to be drawn from events.
+This allusive style and summarization entail many explanatory efforts (exegesis).
+To extrapolate the meaning of a particular Quranic verse, Muslims rely on tafsir, or commentary, often in conjunction with translations of the text.
+Furthermore, hadiths, which are valued in most Islamic schools of thought for their role in establishing Islamic laws and regulations, are oral traditions that were later written down and are believed to reflect the words and actions of Muhammad, serving as additional guidance alongside the Quran for most Muslims.
 During prayers, the Quran is recited only in Arabic.
-Someone who has memorized the entire Quran is called a hafiz.
+A person who has memorized the entire Quran is called a hafiz (female hafiza).
 Ideally, verses are recited with a special kind of prosody reserved for this purpose called tajwid.
-During the month of Ramadan, Muslims typically complete the recitation of the whole Quran during tarawih prayers.
-In order to extrapolate the meaning of a particular Quranic verse, Muslims rely on exegesis, or commentary rather than a direct translation of the text.
+It is a tradition for some Muslims to recite the entire Quran during the tarawih prayers throughout the month of Ramadan.